dhutapratama/docs/container.md

 <a name="introduction"></a>
 ## Introduction

-The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.
+The Lets service container is a powerful tool for managing class dependencies and performing dependency injection.
 Dependency injection is a fancy phrase that essentially means this: class dependencies are "injected" into the class via the constructor or, in some cases, "setter" methods.

 Let's look at a simple example: